Skip to main content

 https://my-app.example.com/mcp

-One thing to know: Claude connects to your MCP server from Anthropic’s cloud infrastructure, not from the user’s browser.
+Claude connects to your MCP server from Anthropic’s cloud infrastructure, even when the user is in Claude Desktop.
 Your server needs to be reachable over the public internet.
-If you have firewall rules, make sure Anthropic’s IP ranges can reach your /mcp endpoint.
+If you use firewall rules, allow the documented Anthropic network ranges to reach /mcp.

 For Claude-specific deployment details (Cloudflare Workers, Vercel, callback URLs), see the deploying Claude Connectors guide.